True Crime Story – Joseph Knox

 At loose ends, Lucy returns to Bishop, the small California town where she grew up.
 She feels as though she might finally be able to unravel the tangled truth of what happened the night that her brother disappeared.
 That means she’s going to have to talk to her mother, from whom she’s been estranged for the past decade.
 It also means that she is going to have to try to remember what happened on that last night she and Nolan were together.

 Lucy and Nolan take turns telling the story of what happened leading up to the night Nolan goes missing.
 Nolan’s narrative illustrates his growing isolation, and fascination with outer space.
 He is convinced of the existence of life on other planets and extraterrestrials.
 He spends all his time watching the sky and taking notes about what he sees.
-When he meets and strange and beautiful girl called Celeste, he is sure that she is from another planet.
+When he meets a strange and beautiful girl called Celeste, he is sure that she is from another planet.

 Everything We Lost is really a coming-of-age story, even though Nolan’s disappearance is an intriguing mystery.
 Geary writes Lucy and Nolan’s story as believer and non-believer.
 From the outside looking in, it is easy to dismiss Nolan’s increasing paranoia as just that: the men in the black cars are watching him; the lights in the sky are from space ships; he imagined Celeste before she miraculously appeared in his life.